qupath/qupath/README.md

 QuPath is free and open source, using GPLv3.

+To download a binary version of QuPath, go to the [Latest Releases](https://github.com/qupath/qupath/releases/latest) page.

 For more documentation, see the [QuPath Wiki](https://go.qub.ac.uk/qupath-docs)

 Copyright 2014-2016 The Queen's University of Belfast, Northern Ireland